radical-subject/labaggregator-bot/DEVNOTES.md

 ### for development we create docker-compose.development.yml with some fields that shoul be overriden for dev start:
 _docker-compose -f docker-compose.yml -f docker-compose.development.yml up --build_

-restarting of the whole project inside docker container is acheved by nodemon, which is triggered by save of any file inside watched folder (bot_container)
+restarting of the whole project inside docker container is acheved by nodemon, which is triggered by save of any file inside watched folder (vendorbot_container)

-also we share volumes with data between mongodb_api and bot_container by following example declaration in docker-compose.yml:
+also we share volumes with data between mongodb_api and vendorbot_container by following example declaration in docker-compose.yml:

 .....
     volumes: